 - o Go to MySUNYOrange, then financial aid tab, then eligibility, select correct aid year. - View any "unsatisfied requirements" and complete any necessary forms or other documentation requested.
-Failing to do so will delay processing your aid. - o If taxes are required for verification, you must use the data retrieval tool located on your FAFSA.
-This tool can be used 2 weeks after electronically submitting your taxes or you can order your tax transcripts from the IRS website: www.irs.gov/Individuals/Get-Transcript o Federal and state laws require that the courses you take must apply toward your degree.
+Failing to do so will delay processing your aid. - o If taxes are required for verification, you must use the data retrieval tool located on your - o FAFSA.
+This tool can be used 2 weeks after electronically submitting your taxes or you can order your tax transcripts from the IRS website, www.irs.gov or call 1-800-908-9946.

-REGISTER FOR APPLICABLE COURSES
+• REGISTER FOR APPLICABLE COURSES